skynetapp/toneAnalyzer/README.md

-# toneAnalyzer

 #### Date: 21-10-2016
-#### Description: This document aims to define the Tone Analyzer coding
+#### Description: This document aims to define the Bluemix Tone Analyzer API coding

 #### The Folder Structure is as follows: